devcfei/hugo-theme-artix/exampleSite/content/docs/shortcodes/panel.md

 # Panel

-{{% panel theme="success" header="The panel shortcode" %}}Allow you to highlight information or put it in a box.
-They create a colored box surrounding your text{{% /panel %}}
+{{% panel theme="success" header="The panel shortcode" %}}
+Allow you to highlight information or put it in a box.
+They create a colored box surrounding your text
+{{% /panel %}}

 ## Usage